-- The type of attribute <a href="Image: Image: Imag - The attribute IMedium::logicalSize() now returns the logical size of exactly this medium object (whether it is a base or diff image).
+- The type of attribute IMediumFormat::capabilities() changed from unsigned long to safe-array MediumFormatCapabilities.
+It is an array of flags instead of a set of flags which were stored inside one variable. - The attribute IMedium::logicalSize() now returns the logical size of exactly this medium object (whether it is a base or diff image).
 The old behavior was no longer acceptable, as each image can have a different capacity. - Guest control APIs such as IGuest, IGuestSession, IGuestProcess and so on now emit own events to provide clients much finer control and the ability to write own frontends for guest operations.
 The event IGuestSessionEvent acts as an abstract base class for all guest control events.
 Certain guest events contain a IVirtualBoxErrorInfo member to provide more information in case of an error happened on the guest side. - Guest control sessions on the guest started by IGuest::createSession() now are dedicated guest processes to provide more safety and performance for certain operations.
 Also, the IGuest::createSession() call does not wait for the guest session being created anymore due to the dedicated guest session processes just mentioned.
 This also will enable webservice clients to handle guest session creation more gracefully.
-To wait for a guest session being started, use the newly added attribute IGuestSession::status() to query the current guest session status. - The IGuestFile APIs are now implemented to provide native guest file access from the host. - The parameter list for Image: It now supports specifying optional command line arguments for the Guest Additions installer performing the actual update on the guest. - A new event IGuestUserStateChangedEvent was introduced to provide guest user status updates to the host via event listeners.
+To wait for a guest session being started, use the newly added attribute IGuestSession::status() to query the current guest session status. - The IGuestFile APIs are now implemented to provide native guest file access from the host. - The parameter list for IMedium::updateGuestAdditions() was modified.
+It now supports specifying optional command line arguments for the Guest Additions installer performing the actual update on the guest. - A new event IGuestUserStateChangedEvent was introduced to provide guest user status updates to the host via event listeners.
 To use this event there needs to be at least the 4.3 Guest Additions installed on the guest.
 At the moment only the states "Idle" and "InUse" of the GuestUserState enumeration arei supported on Windows guests, starting at Windows 2000 SP2. - The attribute IGuestSession::protocolVersion was added to provide a convenient way to lookup the guest session's protocol version it uses to communicate with the installed Guest Additions on the guest.
 Older Guest Additions will set the protocol version to 1, whereas Guest Additions 4.3 will set the protocol version to 2.
 This might change in the future as new features arise. - IDisplay::getScreenResolution has been extended to return the display position in the guest. - The IUSBController class is not a singleton of IMachine anymore but IMachine contains a list of USB controllers present in the VM.
 The USB device filter handling was moved to IUSBDeviceFilters.